chimbori/crux/README.md

 # License

+    Copyright 2016, Chimbori, makers of Hermit, the Lite Apps Browser.

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.
     You may obtain a copy of the License at